wbazant/markerAlignmentsPaper/paper.md

-# Marker alignments paper
+# TSSM: a tool to find eukaryotes in metagenomes through taxon-specific sequence matches
-by Wojtek, Kathryn, Dan, possibly others
+by Wojtek, Ann, Kathryn, Dan, possibly others

 # Introduction
+Eukaryotes such as fungi and protists are frequently present in microbial communities.
+They are more difficult to detect in whole-genome sequencing reads than bacteria and archaea, so their presence is often not reliably reported by common tools.

-Potential dissimilarity of a sequenced material to any previously known reference is a challenging aspect of identifying reads in an environmental sample.
+One challenging aspect of identifying reads in an environmental sample is potential dissimilarity of a sequenced material to any previously known reference.
 If signal from mapped reads does not take incompleteness of the reference and potential for false positives into account, reported results can be absurd [@r2020use].

-EukDetect [@lind2021accurate] demonstrates that using a specially prepared reference of sequences only typically present in eukaryotes can remove spuriously aligning bacterial reads.
+A recent method aimed at solving this problem is EukDetect [@lind2021accurate], a tool based on read mapping which exploits the finding that using a specially prepared reference of sequences only typically present in eukaryotes can remove spuriously aligning bacterial reads.
 However, a possibility of an unknown eukaryote being present in the sample is not discussed in the original EukDetect publication.
 Only a small proportion of eukaryotic species has been named, let alone sequenced - the 1/23/2021 version of the EukDetect reference used in this publication contains sequences for 4023 taxa, and there are estimated a 2-3 million of just fungi [@hawksworth2017fungal].

 We analyse alignments of simulated reads to show that EukDetect can report incorrect results when the sequenced material contains an unknown species, and EukDetect's removal of less confident alignments also biases it against detection of non-reference strains of known organisms.